kumikokashii/mind-twice/README.md

 # Mind Twice

 ## What is it?
 Cross-platform Mobile journal app written with Flutter.
-Inspired by tarot reading.
-Predict, and reflect later how accurate it was.
+Inspired by tarot reading to predict, and reflect later how accurate it was.

 (Add img)